Ergonomics: Aviation

 Much of this research transcended into other equipment with the aim of making the controls and displays easier for the operators to use.
 The entry of the terms "human factors" and "ergonomics" into the modern lexicon date from this period.
 It was observed that fully functional aircraft flown by the best-trained pilots, still crashed.
 In 1943 Alphonse Chapanis, a lieutenant in the U.S. Army, showed that this so-called "pilot error" could be greatly reduced when more logical and differentiable controls replaced confusing designs in airplane cockpits.
 After the war, the Army Air Force published 19 volumes summarizing what had been established from research during the war.

 In the decades since World War II, human factors has continued to flourish and diversify.
 Work by Elias Porter and others within the RAND Corporation after WWII extended the conception of human factors.
 "As the thinking progressed, a new concept developed—that it was possible to view an organization such as an air-defense, man-machine system as a single organism and that it was possible to study the behavior of such an organism.
 It was the climate for a breakthrough."
 In the initial 20 years after the World War II, most activities were done by the "founding fathers": Alphonse Chapanis, Paul Fitts, and Small.

 Cold War

 The beginning of the Cold War led to a major expansion of Defense supported research laboratories.
-Also, many labs established during WWII started expanding.
+Many labs established during WWII started expanding.
 Most of the research following the war was military-sponsored.
 Large sums of money were granted to universities to conduct research.
 The scope of the research also broadened from small equipments to entire workstations and systems.
 Concurrently, a lot of opportunities started opening up in the civilian industry.
 The focus shifted from research to participation through advice to engineers in the design of equipment.
 After 1965, the period saw a maturation of the discipline.
 The field has expanded with the development of the computer and computer applications.

 The Space Age created new human factors issues such as weightlessness and extreme g-forces.
 Tolerance of the harsh environment of space and its effects on the mind and body were widely studied.